 |28/05/2018||Resource||Hayden Brown, City of Greater Dandenong|

-Alcohol Misuse has its own portal on The Well.
-Understand the theory and context behind alcohol misuse, learn about the intervention evidence base, add your own project to The Well and access regional data to support your planning.
+Understand the theory and context behind preventing alcohol harms, learn about the evidence base, local resources, add your own project, access regional data to support planning